Michael

 liquid-hydrocarbon internal-combustion engines for reducing

-are generated, in combination, magnetic fields and far infrared
+there are generated, in combination, magnetic fields and far

-electromagnetic waves which spread inside the fuel and interact
+infrared electromagnetic waves which spread inside the fuel and

-with the molecules of the hydrocarbons and temporarily modify
+interact with the molecules of the hydrocarbons and temporarily

-their structure so that they can be easily vaporized.
-This
+modify their structure so that they can be easily vaporized.

-obtained by energising said molecules through the energy
+structure is obtained by energising said molecules through the

-associated to said far infrared rays under the action of said
+energy associated to said far infrared rays under the action of

 Submersed device for reducing the polluting emissions and saving